n0-computer/iroh.computer/content/design/iroh/_index.md

 section="1."
 +++

-Iroh is a peer-2-peer protocol for caching and distributing arbitrary blobs of data in networks with high churn.
-It is an experimental re-implementation of IPFS [1] focused on improving performance, reliability, scalability, and network efficiency.
+Iroh is a networking protocol for caching and distributing arbitrary blobs of data in networks with _high churn_.
+Iroh aims unlock the scaling potential of millions of tiny edge devices.
+Applications embed Iroh to become a network that grows network power with device count, even when individual devices are only online for seconds at a time, and only provide compute & network resources associated with typical web browsing.

+At the technical level, Iroh is an experimental re-implementation of IPFS object storage [1] focused on improving performance, reliability, scalability, and network efficiency.
 Like IPFS, Iroh is a content addressed system.
 It uses hashes as identifiers for all data free authority over data from locality, allowing data to originate anywhere, propagate verifiably, and replicate ubiquitously.

-Iroh assumes users provide some external solution for ensuring data is available, for example by leaving a computer connected to the network, or using a high-availability backing service, similar to [9].
-This is distinct from networks like BitTorrent [7], which go to great lengths to preserve content availability.
-Instead Iroh optimizes for a majority of nodes on the network being under extermely high churn.
-Iroh assumes most nodes will only be present for very short session lengths measured in minutes or even seconds, and do optimial provider matching on this timescale.
+Iroh assumes users provide some external solution for ensuring data is available, for example by leaving at least one computer connected to the network, or using a high-availability backing service, similar to [9].
+This is distinct from networks like BitTorrent [7], which go to great lengths to preserve content availability, at the expense of saturating resources like uplink capacity.
+Instead Iroh attempts to effectively diffuse object replication across a network where providers and getters are joining and leaving the network on the order of seconds.

+A network that can diffuse work at this timescale brings power law scaling to common internet workloads.
+The utility of this approach inversely correlates with object size: bigger stuff will work better, because it necessitates longer transfer times that benefit more from request parallelism.
+We broaden the utility of this approach with _collections_ which aggregate objects.

 # Iroh Overview

 <img src="/design/iroh/iroh_fig_1_system_overview.svg" />

+## Content Addressing

+Iroh _hashes_ an object by calculating the BLAKE3 hash of byte contents.
+Iroh stores the root hash as a _content identifier_ and the intermediate hash as metadata for incremental verification during data transfer.
+See [2.
+Content Addressing](/design/content-addressing) for details.

 ## Content Routing

 Iroh uses a Distributed Sloppy Hash Table as a *sloppy pointer machine* that connects content identifiers with available providers of that content.
 The DSHT is described in [3.
 DSHT](/design/dsht).

-- the iroh DSHT supports **stealth peers,** which act as lightweight clients that hydrate their routing tables via updates appended to responses from service nodes
-- stealth peers can read and write DHT records, and provide content

 ## Data Transfer

+Iroh supports a custom multi-peer data transfer protocol and HTTP fetching + whole-object checksumming.
+See [4.
+Data Transfer](/design/data-transfer) for more.

 <a class="next-page-button" href="/design/content-addressing">
 Next: 2.
 Content Addressing